Lee Williams in the Paetuia Studio workroom, Whanganui

 Email the studio

-Workshops, classes, costume, or mentoring — say what you're after and Lee will reply from the studio.
-Include your name, what you'd like to learn or make, and any timing that matters.
+Workshops, classes, costume, or mentoring — say what you're hoping to learn or make.
+Lee will reply from the studio.
+Include your name and any timing that matters.

-Or copy the address above and paste into your usual mail app.
+Or copy the address and paste into your usual mail app.